-Some traditionalist use the bark, root and leaves of Newbouldia laevis for treating patients suffering from epilepsy, paralysis, convulsions and spasm.
+Some traditionalists use the bark, root and leaves of Newbouldia laevis for treating patients suffering from epilepsy, paralysis, convulsions and spasm.

 The leaves and bark can be prepared as a decoction for treating children suffering from epilepsy and convulsions especially in Ivory Coast and Nigeria.